-The California Floristic Province is one of 25 internationally recognized botanical hotspots for which Conservation International lists biological diversity as the most concentrated and the threat of loss most severe.
-Point Reyes National Seashore is a jewel within the California Floristic Province, that is characterized by it's Mediterranean climate.
+The California Floristic Province is one of 25 internationally recognized botanical hotspots with the most concentrated biological diversity and most severe threat of loss according to Conservation International.
+Point Reyes National Seashore is a jewel within the California Floristic Province, characterized by its Mediterranean climate.

 Become a Citizen Scientist

 Learn to identify invasive plants of the region and report your findings.
 Discovering nonnatives and invasives species before they become well-established is critical to reducing damage to ecosystem integrity, preventing the loss of habitat for rare plants and animals, and preventing costly natural resource management.
 Deepen your understanding of the natural world while playing an important role in the protection of the unique resources at the park by volunteering, or submitting important data in your region.

 Stay tuned for the Point Reyes Bio Blitz at the Giacomini Wetlands this coming March 2014.
 More details coming soon.

 Volunteer with Point Reyes National Seashore's Habitat Restoration team to help remove nonnative/invasive species and learn more about the area's plant life in the process.

 Download the Point Reyes "Plant Out of Place" ID Cards and start learning to identify common threats.

 Download the "What’s Invasive" smartphone app to learn about plant identification and document up to 14 invasive species located in the park.

 For further study, pick up “A Natural History of the Point Reyes Peninsula” by Jules Evens and other field guides in our bookstores located in park visitor centers.